Climate Action Data Trust

 - Low Cost: The software is free-to-run, has low hardware and bandwidth requirements, and does not require paid software licenses.
 The Climate Warehouse prototype Version 3 software is fully open source.
 The code is available here:

-To learn further about blockchain technology for the Climate Action Data (CAD) Trust, read the White Paper here.
+To learn further about blockchain technology for the CAD Trust, read the White Paper here.

 For more information, please contact us here: firstname.lastname@example.org.